Riyufuchi/ODB-Manager/README.md

 # ODB-Manager
-It's work in progress so it's a little bit glitchy! <br>
+It's work in progress so it's a little bit glitchy! <bn>
 Java files are located in "src" folder.